google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

   .select('NDSI_Snow_Cover');
 ```

-Mask pixels based on frequency of snow cover.
+Mask pixels based on frequency of snow cover:

 ```js
 // Pixels must have been 10% snow covered for at least 2 weeks in 2018.